axioned/handbook/src/content/docs/Playbook/who-we-serve.md

 **Common client pain points that Axioned can address/support:**

-- Slow MVP Launch – Delays in development slow down validation and market entry.
+- Slow MVP Launch - Delays in development slow down validation and market entry.
-- No In-House Tech Expertise – They have a vision but lack the right technical team.
+- No In-House Tech Expertise - They have a vision but lack the right technical team.
-- Scalability Issues – Poor early architecture makes growth costly and complex.
+- Scalability Issues - Poor early architecture makes growth costly and complex.
 - Budgetary restrictions; want to/need to iterate in a financially responsible way.

 ## Why Axioned?

 - We are responsible, agile, human-centered, and collaborative problem solvers.
 We take ownership, act with accountability, and adapt quickly with a solutions-first mindset—we live our - Core Values.
-- For high-growth businesses: We’re experts in performance optimization, tech-stack modernization, and bridging skill gaps to drive website-led growth.
+- For high-growth businesses: We're experts in performance optimization, tech-stack modernization, and bridging skill gaps to drive website-led growth.
 - For innovators: We move fast—delivering speed, technical expertise, and AI-driven solutions in a financially responsible way.
 - Our specialization: We excel in JavaScript-driven CMS, app, and digital product development.